fsafey/islamic-text-workflow/README.md

 ## 🚀 AI Coding Agent Starter Pack

-This is a complete starter pack for autonomous AI development.
+This is a complete starter pack for autonomous AI development with **optimized dev container support**.

 ## What This Does
 - **Complete AI coding agent setup** with Claude Code in an isolated Docker container
+- **Optimized Dev Container** - Fast-startup minimal environment with on-demand package installation
 - **Pre-configured MCP servers** for maximum coding productivity:
   - **Serena** - Advanced coding agent toolkit with project indexing and symbol manipulation
   - **Context7** - Pulls up-to-date, version-specific documentation and code examples straight from the source into your prompt